+'''

 fromseqimp(data, format = "long", include = FALSE)

+'''

 data An object of class seqimp as created by the function seqimpute format The format in which the seqimp object should be returned.
-It could be: "long", "stacked" and "mids".
-See the Details section for the interpretation. include logical that indicates if the original dataset with missing value should be in- cluded or not.
+It could be: "long", include logical that indicates if the original dataset with missing value should be included or not.
 This parameter does not apply if format="mids".